paidinesh7/dineshpai.in/content/blog/Moving on from the funding winter narrative.md

 Now that I have described the problem in detail let’s look at the way forward for the ecosystem.

-1. Good businesses will never really face funding winters.
-Yep, you read that right.
+1. ***Great businesses will never really face funding winters.*** Yep, you read that right.
 While I haven't built a business myself, I speak from my experience watching and listening to some of the founders I get to interact with at [Rainmatter](https://rainmatter.com/).

    We must never judge the success of a startup based on its ability to raise venture rounds.
 Instead, we must applaud startups solving a real problem, having a passionate team to stick through the difficult times, having good governance structures, having a plan for good unit economics, and demonstrating a path to running the business without VC dollars, to name a few.
 This alone will help several founders reimagine how they want to build businesses.
 And will have access to something that was taken away - Freedom to run the business how they would like to.
 After all, the founders and the founding teams are the soul of any startup.

 2. Founding teams must remind themselves that equity is precious, and parting ways with it must need some real convincing.
 Even if it is a VC fund that has delivered several successful companies, it is always prudent to be careful when anyone offers equity capital.

    While it is easy for an investor to draw up a fundraising plan, more founders should question whether they need to raise the money.
 This is because once the money is in the bank, the clock starts ticking for the investor.
 If you are not utilizing the money, questions will be asked, and startups may eventually be nudged as well to do things they dont want to or didn't mean to—quite a situation to be in for a brief lack of concentration.

    And my view on this is an extension of the saying, more money only brings more problems.
 Unless, of course, the business plans to spend the money on growing the business sustainably.
 And, marketing/promotions and other discretionary spending might not qualify as prudent spending.
 I hope founders will spend time thinking long and hard going forward if they need more money from investors.

 3. There are no free lunches or free refreshes for a startup - as a founder, if you are building a startup, remember that there are no extra takes for the business and no course corrections possible in most cases if things go from bad to worse.
 This means at every step, care must be taken to consider long-term implications before charting the course.